 Cités Unies France (CUF), “French United local governments” is a federation of French local and regional governments involved in international relations and, in particular, in decentralized co-operation.
 Its members become automatically members of the world organisation United Cities and Local Governments (UCLG), based in Barcelona.

 On 24 September 2021 the MedECC Lead Science Officer, Dr Kasia Marini, participated to the workshop of the “country-groups Algeria-Morocco-Tunisia” (in French : Atelier des groupes-pays Algérie, Maroc et Tunisie) entitled: ” The challenges related to climate change in the Mediterranean and fire prevention: mobilization of our country-groups.” organized by CUF.
-She presented the main results of the 1st Mediterranean Assessment Report (MAR1) by the MedECC.
+She presented the main results of the MedECC 1st Mediterranean Assessment Report (MAR1).